Aurora Winter Train

+Train service in Alaska, U.S.

 The Aurora Winter Train, operated by the Alaska Railroad, provides passenger service between the cities of Anchorage and Fairbanks, Alaska.
 It is a seasonal train, only operating during the non-summer months.
 It is similar to the Hurricane Turn in that in addition to its scheduled stops it makes flag stops, making its schedule unpredictable.
 The northbound train operates on Saturdays, while the southbound train operates on Sundays.